Notice

 technical context edc

 The Trace-X acts as a consumer and provider of the EDC component.
-In Trace-X we communicate with EDC directly only for the sake of fulfilling quality investigation functionality.
-Specific use cases can be viewed in Runtime view section.
+In Trace-X we communicate with the EDC directly only for the sake of fulfilling the quality notification functionality.
+Specific use cases can be viewed in the Runtime view section.
 For these purposes the integrated EDC clients in Trace-X are responsible for creating restful requests to the EDC component.
 As mentioned above, the transport protocol HTTP(S) is used for the REST call communication.

 Solution strategy

-This section contains summarized architectural overview.
-A comparison of the most important goals and the corresponding solution approaches.
+This section contains a summarized architectural overview, a comparison of the most important goals and the corresponding solution approaches.

 Introduction